 Before you plant, decide which type you want.
 Some cucumbers grow on 6-foot-long vines that sprawl on the ground or are trained to climb on a cucumber trellis or other structure.
 Bush varieties grow 2 to 3 feet wide and are well suited for smaller gardens.

 Although cucumbers are often labeled for pickling or slicing, either type suits both uses.
 Picklers grow short and wide with thin skins and black spines.
-Slicers grow long and slender with smooth skins; types grown commercially have thicker skins to survive shipping.
+Slicers grow long and slender with smooth skins and are typically the kind you'll find in salads.
+Types that are grown commercially have thicker skins to survive shipping.

-Some slicing cucumbers are marketed as "burpless."
-Burping and indigestion are caused by curcurbitacin, a natural compound found in greater amounts in the peel and stem end of a cucumber.
+Some slicing cucumbers are marketed as burpless cucumbers.
+This long and slender variety has a thin peel that is known to be easier to digest since it contains small amounts of cucurbitacin, a natural compound found in the peel and stem end of a cucumber which is known to cause burping and indigestion.
 To minimize burping, peel cucumbers and avoid using the inch closest to the stem.
 Wash your knife if you've used it to peel the skin, and rinse the fruit with water before slicing.

-Although we think of cucumbers as having a green skin, some varieties are ripe when white or yellow.
-Lemon cucumbers have a yellow skin and grow even rounder than lemons—but still taste like cucumbers.
+Although we think of cucumbers as having green skin, some varieties are ripe when white or yellow.
+Lemon cucumbers have yellow skin and grow even rounder than lemons—but still taste like cucumbers.

 Choose cucumber varieties labeled as dwarf or patio types.
 Use a soilless potting mix; garden soil is too dense for containers.
 Sow seeds directly into the potting mix at least 4 inches from the edge of the pot.
 A 3-gallon container planted with three seeds is a good size.
 Pots less than 12 inches wide and deep are too small to successfully host cucumbers.
 Insert a trellis or cage into the pot at planting time to hold the vines.
 Place the pot where it receives at least 8 hours of full sun per day, and keep the soil moist but not wet.